jrsupplee/SimplenoteSync/README.md

 **BACKUP YOUR DATA BEFORE USING --- THIS PROJECT IS STILL BEING TESTED.
 IF YOU AREN'T CONFIDENT IN WHAT YOU'RE DOING, DON'T USE IT!!!!**

-Create file in your home directory named ".simplenotesyncrc" with the following contents:
+Create file in your home directory configuration directory `.config` named `simplenotesyncrc` or if you prefer you can place the configuration directly in your home directory and name it `.simplenotesyncrc`.
+It should follow the following format:

 1. First line is your email address